Some remarks on injective envelopes on ring extensions: Introduction

 \section{Introduction}

-Throughout this article, $f:S\rightarrow R$ always denotes a ring extension, and all modules are left modules.
+Throughout this paper, $f:S\rightarrow R$ always denotes a ring extension, and all modules are left modules unless otherwise stated.
 Let $M$ be an $R$-module.
 We denote by $\Id_M$ the identical automorphism of $M$.

 Early in 1956, Hochschild \cite{H56} built the fundamental theory of relative homological algebra on a ring extension.
 In particular, he introduced the notions of relative projective modules and relative injective modules.
-Early researchers paid more attention on the relative homological algebras on semisimple extensions, separable extensions and Frobenius extension \cite{H59, HS66}.
+Early researchers paid more attention on the relative homological algebras on semisimple extensions, separable extensions and Frobenius extensions \cite{H59, HS66}.
+In the past three decades, some algebraists pointed out that there are some connections of relative global dimensions of Artin algebras and the finitistic dimension conjecture \cite{AS93,AS932,AS933,F91,G19,XX13}.

-In 1991, Farnsteiner \cite{F91} developed a general theory of the vanishing of relatized extension functors, which is widely used in cohomology of groups, associative algebras and Lie algebras.
-Subsequently, Auslander and Solberg \cite{AS93,AS932,AS933} applied the relative homological algebra to obtain many new versions of classical results in representation of Artin algebras, and got some connections of relative global dimensions of Artin algebras and the finitistic dimension conjecture (also see \cite{G19,XX13}).

-Recently, a series of studies have been conducted by Guo et al. on the classes of modules arised in relative homology algebras, including relative projective (free, flat injective) modules (see \cite{G21, G22, G24}).
-In particular, Guo \cite{G24} defined the relative injective envelopes (resp., projective covers) of modules and obtained that every finitely generated module over extension of Artin algebras has a relative injective envelope.
-It is well-known that every module has an injective envelope.
-So Guo \cite{G24} proposed the following conjecture:
+Recently, a series of studies have been conducted by Guo et al. on the classes of modules arised in relative homology algebras, including relative projective (free, flat injective) modules \cite{G21, G22, G24}.
+In particular, Guo \cite{G24} defined the relative injective envelopes of modules and verified the existences of relative injective envelopes of finitely generated module over an extension of Artin algebras.
+Subsequently, he left the following conjecture: